University Honors Program

 The Honors Program admits 68 first-year students each fall into what is called Level I. Students apply at the time of their general SCU application.
 Level I includes a curriculum of nine Honors-level courses plus a senior thesis.
 See the UHP website for more detail.

-First-year students who have established a grade point average of 3.65 after completing 32 units of study at Santa Clara may apply for admission to Level II.
-Applicants will be evaluated for entry into Level II based on academic performance, recommendation letters from two SCU faculty members, a written essay, and an interview with the director.
-Five Honors-level courses, plus a thesis, are required for students admitted at this level.
+First-year students who have established a grade point average of 3.75 after completing two full time quarters of study at Santa Clara may apply for admission to Level II.
+Applicants will be evaluated for entry into Level II based on academic performance, endorsements from two faculty members, and a short essay.
+To complete the Honors program, students must take Honors 20; one Honors RTC or Ethics; four Honors electives; and complete a senior thesis.
 Students must submit applications for Level II by the end of week 4 in the spring quarter of their first year.
 Level II application forms are available on the UHP website.